-Start by stacking your boxes to form the body of your robot.
+Start by stacking 2-3 boxes to form the body of your robot.

-You might choose to put the largest box on the bottom (like the robot below), or you might use two smaller boxes on the bottom like legs.
+You might choose to put the largest box on the bottom (like the robot below).

 Move the boxes around until you are happy with how it looks.
 Then use your hot glue gun to secure them together.